 - Hypotonic solution

-- Vanishing preservative safe but cheaper than having no preservative
+- Vanishing preservatives is safe but cheaper than having no preservatives

-- A vanishing preservative is not as a guaranteed no-preservative
+- A vanishing preservative is not a guaranteed no-preservative

 Refresh Optive Advanced

 Refresh Optive Advance’s is a triple-action long-lasting relief for dry eyes.
 It offers the consumer both the preserved and non-preserved variations.
 People with severe dry eye or those allergic to the preservative can use the no-preservative formulation.

 Refresh Optive Advance triple-action formula targets all 3 layers of the tear film by lubricating and moisturizing to relieve dry eye symptoms; hydrating the surface cells of the eye; and reducing tear evaporation.
 Because it is lipid enhanced, it does not require shaking before use and it is safe to use as often as is required.

 - Targets all 3 layers of the tear film

 - Option to choose drops with or without preservative

 - Available in only one size

 Conclusion on Thera tears vs Refresh Optive Advance